ggioalema/omarchy_dotfiles/README.md

 - I work on a laptop, so i needed to configure `input.conf` to make my touchpad confortable
 - Changed keybinds for various apps
-- Changed mail (gmail), browser (google chrome, yeah I know) and other
+- Changed mail (gmail), browser (Opera) and other
 - Modified some keybindings in order to be able to move from different windows with vim keys (hjkl) instead of arrowkeys.
 - Added the ability to resize focused window with arrowkeys or vim keys
 - Some basic configuration on lookandfeel, autostart etc...
 - Mapped capslock to esc (maily for Vim)
+- Added custom script to handle webapp, because Opera doesn't support the --app option

 ---
 ## Waybar